awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/using-features.managing.clone.md

 1. In the **New Environment** section, you can optionally change the **Environment name**, **Environment URL**, **Description**, **Platform**, and **Service role** values that Elastic Beanstalk automatically set based on the original environment\.
 **Note**
 For **Platform**, only solution stacks with the same language and web server configuration are shown\.
 If a newer version of the solution stack used with the original environment is available, you are prompted to update, but you cannot choose a different stack, even if it is for a different version of the same language\.
-For more information, see [AWS Elastic Beanstalk Supported Platforms](concepts.platforms.md)\.
+For more information, see [Elastic Beanstalk Supported Platforms](concepts.platforms.md)\.
 ![\[Elastic Beanstalk Clone Environment configuration page\]](http://docs.aws.amazon.com/elasticbeanstalk/latest/dg/images/aeb-env-clone-env-latest.png)

 1. When you are ready, choose **Clone**\.